 - Competitors: Dissect your closest competitors by looking at their performance indicators, brand positioning, innovation pipeline, pricing strategies, distribution and the perceptions of consumers.
 Map out a strategic Brand Plan for major competitors to predict what they might do next.
 Use that knowledge within your brand’s own plan.

-- Brand: Understand the view of the brand through the lens of consumers, customers and employees.
+- Brand: Understand the view of the brand through the lens of consumers, customers, and employees.
 Use brand funnel data, market research, marketing program tracking results, pricing analysis, distribution gaps and financial analysis.
 You need to manage your brand’s health and wealth.

 Dig in on the overall category to assess the macro factors and trends impacting your brand.
 These factors include political, economic, social and technology trends impacting the category.
 Look at related categories, because the trends they see today could impact your brand in the near future.

 First, look at both category sales dollars and sales units to see if you spot any major trends happening.
 Explain the underlying causes of the major variances you see.
 In the example, there are wide fluctuations with annual gains of +19% to -13.5%.
-You may even need to look at the 5 or 10 year trend line to see if this is consistent over time.
+You may even need to look at the 5 or 10-year trend line to see if this is consistent over time.
 Next, look at the trend line on category price, and compare with inflation rates of the region you compete in.
 In the example, the price swings are not as dramatic as volume swings.
 Summarize the factors driving regional growth and factors holding the category back.

 Look at the regional performance.
 Start by understanding the relative size of each region and the relative growth rates of those regions.
 There are two ways to look at the importance and strength of a region for your brand.
 First, look at your share in the region relative to your national business, or use a development index relative to either overall population or a bigger category the brand plays within.
 Just as you did at the macro level of the category, summarize the major drivers you are seeing for each region and summarize your own brand performance within each region.
-This will help decide on regional activity that either continues to drive growth or close gaps that might exist.
+This will help decide on the regional activity that either continues to drive growth or close gaps that might exist.

 There are many other aspects of the category you should be looking at, including product formats (size, flavors etc), distribution channels, benefit segments or competitors.